JD-Lora1/Stack-and-Queue/README.md

 * ### Juan Diego Lora - A00369885
 * ### Santiago Prado - A00365113

+## Note:
+The code is commented, to guide.

 ## E1.
 Reverse String:
 (Run E1_ReverseString)<br>
 The String to reverse is the variable **_myStr_** in the **_main_** method.<br>